When Mr Keith Ng, 38, started his consumer prediction game business, he took a leap of faith.

 “I believe in always striving to be better at what I do.
 Not being comfortable with the status quo.
 I feel that it’s exciting to learn new things and strive to hit the next level.”

-While starting a business is no walk in the park, Mr Ng encourages aspiring entrepreneurs to “just do it”.
+While starting a business is no walk in the park, Keith encourages aspiring entrepreneurs to “just do it”.

-Outlining the process of starting a business, Mr Ng shares that entrepreneurs can create a simple prototype or some slides and ask potential buyers how much they will pay for it.
+Outlining the process of starting a business, Keith shares that entrepreneurs can create a simple prototype or some slides and ask potential buyers how much they will pay for it.
 If they sign up for this work-in-progress prototype on the spot, they will enjoy a significant discount.

 “After a few months, if nobody is paying for your solution then there is something wrong with it,” he remarks.